 Suspect sought for deadly midtown Atlanta shooting apprehended

-BREAKING NEWS UPDATE: Police said 24-year-old Deion Patterson, the man sought for Wednesday afternoon's deadly shooting in midtown Atlanta has been apprehended.
+ATLANTA (WUPA) -- Deion Patterson, the man sought for Wednesday's deadly shooting at a medical facility in midtown Atlanta was apprehended in Cobb County without incident.

-ATLANTA (WUPA) -- At least one person was killed and four others have been hurt in a shooting in a midtown Atlanta medical office building on Wednesday afternoon.
-Three of the injured persons were reported to be in critical condition.
+During an evening news conference, Atlanta Mayor Andre Dickens thanked law enforcement from the various agencies that participated in the investigation and apprehension of Patterson.

-The incident happened in a waiting room at a Northside Medical building in the 1100 block of West Peachtree Street, NW.
+The incident happened in a waiting room at a Northside Medical building in the 1100 block of West Peachtree Street, NW, where he had an appointment.

-According to police, no additional shots have been fired since the initial shooting.
-More than two hours after the shooting, police said they had no information indicating that the suspect was still in the area.
-They lifted a shelter-in-place advisory, but asked people to stay away from the area due to the active investigation.
+Police said that the shooting incident took place over a two-minute span shortly before noon.
+They said after he left the medical facility, he went to a nearby Shell station, where he took an unattended pick-up truck that was left running and drove off.
+Officials said a motive for the shooting remains unclear.

-Atlanta Police have identified the suspect as 24-year-old Deion Patterson.
-They said he is to be considered armed and dangerous.
-Anyone who sees him is asked to call 911 immediately.
-Crime Stoppers Atlanta is offering a $10,000 reward for Patterson's capture.
+The vehicle was later found in a parking lot near The Battery in south Cobb County.

 Patterson was discharged from the United States Coast Guard in January 2023, according to a statement from a Coast Guard spokesperson.